Understanding JPMorgan Chase's Unusual Options Activity | Benzinga

 Understanding JPMorgan Chase's Unusual Options Activity

-JPMorgan Chase (NYSE:JPM) shares experienced unusual options activity on Friday.
-The stock price moved down to $151.98 following the option alert.
+On Thursday, shares of JPMorgan Chase (NYSE:JPM) saw unusual options activity.
+After the option alert, the stock price moved up to $153.41.

 - Option Type: SWEEP